-- 3. Experimental evidences.
-Appeals to consciousness. - a.
+3. Experimental evidences. - Appeals to consciousness a.
 Human need.
-(It meets the desire to be right with God.)
+(It meets the desire to be rich+

 - b.
 Human satisfaction.
 (The blood of Jesus cleanseth us from all sin."
 "Purge me with hyssop, and I shall be clean; wash me and I shall be whiter than snow." - 4.
 Collateral Evidences Connected with Christianity or these other evidences.